queueit/KnownUser.Fastly/README.md

 There are three steps in the implementation: Add data dictionary, Add custom VCL, update main VCL.

 ### Add Data Dictionary
-Add a dictionary called 'queueit_config' and the followning Keys:
+Add a dictionary called `queueit_config` and the followning Keys:
 - *CustomerId* - The id of your Queue-it account
 - *EventId* - The id of the queue users will be send to
 - *Queue_Baseurl* - The base URL of the queue, must end with trailing slash / e.g. https://[CUSTOMER_ID].queue-it.net/